 All employees must recognize that they owe a duty of loyalty to IDEA.
-At all times when on duty, without regard to time or place, employees should devote their full attention to IDEA's business and their duties.
-Additionally, employees should not be engaged in outside employment that provides or could give rise to a conflict of interest or directly interferes with the employee's performance.
-For purposes of this prohibition, "employment" includes employment with another organization, consulting, or self-employment, whether on a voluntary basis or for pay.
+At all times when on duty and during scheduled work hours, without regard to time or place, employees should devote their full attention to IDEA's business and their duties.
+Additionally, employees should not be engaged in outside employment or outside work that provides or could give rise to a conflict of interest or that may interfere with the employee's performance.
+For purposes of this prohibition, "employment" includes employment with another organization, consulting, contracting, or self-employment, whether on a voluntary basis, for pay or any form of compensation.